ultimus11/classify_anything/README.md

 ## Getting Started

-To get started with using these classification algorithms, simply clone the repository and follow the instructions in the provided examples..
+To get started with using these classification algorithms, simply clone the repository and follow the instructions in the provided examples.

 ## Contributing

 Contributions are welcome!!
-Please fork the repository, make your changes, and submit a pull request!
+Please fork the repository, make your changes, and submit a pull request.

 ## License